 Automation flows: triggers, actions, and rules

-Automation flows let you automate your everyday messaging and contact work in Textmagic.
-You define the rules once, and Textmagic handles the actions for you.
-This guide walks you through all triggers, actions, rules, and scheduling options you can use.
+Automations in Textmagic save your business time on everyday messaging and contact tasks.
+Set them up once, and Textmagic handles the rest, sending the right message at the right moment.
+This guide walks you through the triggers, actions, rules, and scheduling options you can tailor to fit your team.

 Triggers